neonephos/community/technical_steering_committee/technical_steering_committee_introduction.md

 <img src="../assets/tsc_general_roles.svg" alt="TSC General Roles Schematic" width="500" />

 Anyone can contribute to NeoNephos' projects.
-In order to establish an effective governance structure, it makes sense to further subdivide the project participants: Contributor and Code Owner.
+The exact structure of the TSC depends on the Technical Project Charter that the project aligns on in conjunction with the TAC and LFEU.
+The following is a sample structure that is shared by many of our projects.
+It introduces the roles of Contributor and Code Owner.

 ### Contributor